-Supervision or assistance with health-related tasks, as specified in the Plan of Care, may be provided to recipients (any health related procedures governed under the Nurse Practice Act where the direct service worker has received the required training pursuant to R.S.
+Supervision or assistance with health-related tasks, as specified in the POC, may be provided to recipients (any health related procedures governed under the Nurse Practice Act where the direct service worker has received the required training pursuant to R.S.
 37:1031-1034).
 Supervision or assistance includes, but is not limited to, medication administration.